Luas: Ransomware cyberattack

 In January 2019 the website was compromised with a message threatening to "publish all data and send emails to your users" unless 1 Bitcoin was paid in five days.

+Transdev took the site offline on Thursday 3 January 2019.
 At the time of the attack one bitcoin was worth €3,385.

-Transdev took the site offline on Thursday January 3, 2019.
 That afternoon they said that the records affected were those of people who had signed up to a Luas newsletter and that those people would be contacted in the next 24 hours to inform them of the breach.
 No financial records had been compromised.
 The Data Protection Commissioner and Garda National Economic Crime Bureau were both notified of the attack.